Skip to main content

 1. Log in as a Windows user with Local Administrative Rights.

-2. Exit all running applications on the desktop (including OpCon applications).
+2. Close all running applications on the desktop, including OpCon applications.

 3. Download the OpCon Web Installer (OWI) zip file from https://github.com/smatechnologies/opcon-web-installer.

-4. Run the OpCon Web Installer.exe file to download and launch the installer for the SMA OpCon SNMP Agent package.
+4. Run the OpCon Web Installer.exe file to download and open the installer for the SMA OpCon SNMP Agent package.

 Enable the SNMP Service in Windows

-Follow these steps to enable the Windows SNMP Service, which is needed to process SNMP Trap notifications.
+The Windows SNMP Service is required to process SNMP trap notifications.

-1. Open the Control Panel on your Windows machine.
+1. Open Control Panel on your Windows machine.

-3. Select the Turn Windows features on or off link at the left side of the window.
+3. Select the Turn Windows features on or off link.

-4. Select the Simple Network Management Protocol (SNMP) checkbox in the Windows Features dialog.
+4. Select the Simple Network Management Protocol (SNMP) option in the Windows Features dialog.

 Configure the SNMP Service Properties

-1. Open the Control Panel on your Windows machine.
+1. Open Control Panel on your Windows machine.

 2. Select Administrative Tools > Services.

-4. Click the Traps tab in the SNMP Service Properties window.
+4. Select the Traps tab in the SNMP Service Properties window.

 5. Add the community name (e.g., public) to the Community name list.

-6. Enter, in the Traps destinations field, the IP address or host name of the machine receiving the traps.
+6. In the Trap destinations field, enter the IP address or host name of the machine receiving the traps.

-8. Make sure the Send authentication trap checkbox is selected.
+8. Verify that the Send authentication trap option is selected.

 9. Add the community name (e.g., public) to the Accepted community names list.

-10. Select the Accept SNMP packets from any hosts radio button.
+10. Select the Accept SNMP packets from any hosts option.

-11. Click Apply then OK to accept the changes.
+11. Select Apply and then OK to save the changes.

 Configure the SMA Notify Handler

-Once the SNMP Service properties are configured, complete the steps in this section.
+Once the SNMP Service properties are configured, complete the following steps:

-4. Select True in the drop-down list (bottom of screen) then click Update.
+4. Select True in the list at the bottom of the screen and then select Update.

-5. Click Save on the Server Options toolbar.
+5. Select Save on the Server Options toolbar.

-6. Click Close to the right of the Server Options tab to close the Server Options screen.
+6. Select Close to the right of the Server Options tab to close the Server Options screen.

 SMA Resource Monitor

 The SMA OpCon Resource Monitor can be installed as a stand-alone service.
-For information on a stand-alone installation, refer to the following:
+For information, refer to the following sections:

 Requirements